Skip to Content Skip to Navigation

 Last day!
 Check with your host on check-out times and car return details.
 If you’re looking for one last dip, a snorkel around Pulu Maraya or at Trannies Beach is a good option to stay local.

 There are also early ferries to Home Island, returning by 11am, if you’re up for a final visit.
-Check the schedule for canoe safari tours, as these can run at sunrise depending on the tides too.

 Salty’s stays open late today, so you can grab made-with-love curry puffs, baked goods, Malay meals and gourmet pizzas before you fly out.